cyplo/talks/rust/slides.md

-# Rust - why ?
+# What makes you like a programming language ?

 Note:
 What do you look for when choosing a programming tool ?
-What makes you "like" a progrmaming language ?
+What makes you "like" a programming language ?
 Discuss

 The "ecosystem" => community much more than the language itself

 ---

-# The most loved language of 2016
+# The most *loved* language of 2016

 Note:
+What makes the language *loved* ?
 Stackoverflow survey 2016

 ---